ruthwikr17/RoBERTa/README.md

 **Workflow and Usage**
 This project provides two distinct workflows: one for building a specific, usable model, and another for conducting a comparative experiment.

-**Individual Model Scripts** (Bert.py,  RoBERTa.py, etc.)
+**- Individual Model Scripts** (Bert.py,  RoBERTa.py, etc.)
 	•	Purpose: These scripts are for the end-to-end process of building a single, deployable model.
 	•	Workflow: You run RoBERTa.py to train the model and save the final version.
 You then use TestRoberta.py to evaluate that specific saved model and use it for predictions.
 This simulates a production-like pipeline where you create a tool and then test it.

-**Metrics Comparison Script** (metrics.py)
+**- Metrics Comparison Script** (metrics.py)
 	•	Purpose: This script is an experimental testbed designed to answer the question: "Which model architecture is best for this specific task?"
 	•	Workflow: It trains BERT, RoBERTa, and GPT-2 from scratch under the same conditions and directly compares their performance metrics.
 Its goal is not to save a final model for later use, but to generate a comparative analysis to inform which architecture you might choose to build with the individual scripts.  <br><br>

 **Future Additions**
 Potential improvements and future directions for this project include:
-	1	Hyperparameter Tuning: Integrating tools like Optuna or Ray Tune to find the optimal hyperparameters for training.
+1. Hyperparameter Tuning: Integrating tools like Optuna or Ray Tune to find the optimal hyperparameters for training.
-	2	Expanded Model Comparison: Including newer architectures like DeBERTa, ELECTRA, or XLNet in the metrics.py comparison script.
+2. Expanded Model Comparison: Including newer architectures like DeBERTa, ELECTRA, or XLNet in the metrics.py comparison script.
-	3	Web Interface: Building a simple front-end with Streamlit or Gradio to make the sarcasm prediction tool more user-friendly.
+3. Web Interface: Building a simple front-end with Streamlit or Gradio to make the sarcasm prediction tool more user-friendly.